 ALISE / Connie Van Fleet Award for Research Excellence in Public Library Services to Adults

 This award was created in memory of Connie Van Fleet, in recognition of her life’s work.
 The ALISE/Connie Van Fleet Award for Research Excellence in Public Library Services to Adults fulfills the mission of ALISE in one of the Association’s key intellectual domains by recognizing LIS research concerning services to adults in public libraries.
 The areas of research eligible for the award will include reference services; literacy; cultural programming; readers’ advisory; genre fiction; services to special adult populations such as people with disabilities, minority groups, and older adults; and related areas.
 The award recognizes an individual or a research team for outstanding research contributions in the field of public library services to adults.
-It will be awarded beginning with ALISE 2015.

 The award shall consist of a plaque and a monetary award of $1,000 to be presented to the winner(an individual or a research team) at the ALISE Annual Conference.
 The winner presents a summary /assessment of the work in the area of the award at the ALISE Annual Conference.

 Lesley Farmer, Long Beach

 Eligibility and Criteria: